Safe and Sound Protocol — United States

 Many clients notice something during or after their first few sessions.
 A subtle shift in energy.
 Easier sleep.
 Less emotional reactivity.
 Real-world data shows 85% of clients report improved anxiety symptoms after completing the 5-hour Core program (Unyte/iLs, 2024).
 Individual results vary.

-For deeper or more lasting change, we recommend completing the protocol at least twice.
+For deeper change, we recommend completing the protocol at least twice.
 Your 12-month access is designed for that.
-Effects tend to be cumulative.

 What if I am highly sensitive or have found SSP too intense before?